janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 ---

-You can always use more words to be more specific, but a ton of fun comes from asking, "how can I say this, simply?" <!--1.30m-->
+You can always use more words to be more specific, but a ton of fun comes from asking, "how can I say this, simply?"

+Because of that, Toki Pona feels a bit like a puzzle or a game.

-But Toki Pona isn't just a game.
+But Toki Pona isn't _just_ for fun.
 It's a real language, and it's the easiest to start in.

 You can learn all the words and have your first conversation in less than a week.